-Biden projected to win Virginia and North Carolina, Sanders claims victory in home-state Vermont as Super Tuesday polls close
+Biden rolls to early Super Tuesday victories in the South, Sanders wins home-state Vermont

-Former Vice President Joe Biden will win the Virginia and North Carolina Democratic presidential primaries, Fox News projects, as the candidate notches two early Super Tuesday victories with polls in the coast-to-coast set of contests starting to close.
+Former Vice President Joe Biden will win the Virginia, North Carolina and Alabama Democratic presidential primaries, Fox News projects, as the candidate notches three early Super Tuesday victories with polls in the coast-to-coast set of contests starting to close.

 As expected, Sen. Bernie Sanders, I-Vt., won his home state of Vermont, Fox News projects.
-Biden's victories are more valuable in the delegate race, with Virginia worth 99 delegates and North Carolina worth 110.
-Vermont is worth just 16.
+Biden's southern-state victories are more valuable in the delegate race, with Virginia worth 99 delegates, North Carolina worth 110, and Alabama worth 52.
+Vermont is worth just 16 pledged delegates.

 FOLLOW LIVE: SUPER TUESDAY RESULTS

+Polls have closed in Massachusetts, where Sen. Elizabeth Warren is fighting for 91 delegates in her home state.
+That race remains too close to call, along with the contests in Maine and Oklahoma, where polls have also closed.

+Voting will remain open later than normal in Tennessee due to tornadoes.

-Among the night's biggest and most closely contested races are still underway in California and Texas, where 415 and 228 delegates will be awarded, respectively.
+Among the night's biggest and most closely contested races are those still underway in California and Texas, where 415 and 228 delegates will be awarded, respectively.
 Sanders has polled strongly in California, where he seeks to deny Biden any share of the state's large delegate prize; candidates who fail to receive 15 percent of the vote either statewide or in a congressional district leave empty-handed.

+A total of 14 states were voting Tuesday.
+California, the night's biggest prize by delegate count, will close voting at 11 p.m.
+ET.
+Voting in most counties in Texas has concluded, with all counties slated to conclude voting by 9 p.m.
+ET.

 Biden has aggressively courted Texans, even hosting a rally in Dallas on Monday night featuring a surprise appearance by former Texas Rep. Beto O'Rourke.
 Along with ex-presidential candidates Amy Klobuchar and Pete Buttigieg, O'Rourke has recently endorsed Biden following his blowout win in Saturday's South Carolina primary.